 - HRH The Princess Royal, President of City & Guilds Group, recognises organisations whose training has delivered measurable business impact

-Recipients from a wealth of sectors including health and social care, manufacturing, public sector and technology all proved the value of investing in L&D to address a wide range of business needs.
+- Despite the challenges of Covid, recipients from a wealth of sectors including health and social care, manufacturing, retail and technology all proved the value of investing in L&D to address a wide range of business needs

-Now in its fifth year, the Princess Royal Training Awards recognise employers across the United Kingdom with outstanding training and development programmes that have had a direct impact on business performance.
-2020 winners demonstrated exceptional commitment to training, despite facing unprecedented challenges of Covid-19.
+The Princess Royal Training Awards recognise employers across the United Kingdom who deliver outstanding training and development programmes that have had a direct impact on their people and organisations.
+2020 winners demonstrated exceptional commitment to training, learning and development, despite facing unprecedented challenges of Covid-19.

 Previous winners have reported a number of benefits arising from the Awards, including increased investment into training programmes, improved recruitment and retention, and getting HR and Learning & Development to the table when it comes to business strategy: all of which will be useful as businesses work towards recovery post-COVID.

 For the full list of recipients and their training programmes, please see the 2020 recipients page.